 Following our HR for Supervisors Training event in March, we compiled a list of our top questions and are providing the answers here.
 If there are any questions you have regarding HR or supervisor topics, please

 The advice provided below is not intended to serve as legal advice.
 Our HR consultants are not attorneys but put forth the following questions and answers as a means of clarifying best practices.
 Additionally, these scenarios and questions do not cover all possible factors so we strongly urge you to contact Blakeman for your particular situation.
 Since current regulations tend to change or be altered over time, it’s important to verify with Blakeman that your best practices stay up to date as well.
 For legal advice, Blakeman & Associates can provide referrals for your needs.

-Hold the manager accountable and follow disciplinary procedures if they are not complying with directives.
+A. Hold the manager accountable and follow disciplinary procedures if they are not complying with directives.
 An optional action: if an employee misses the window of time by fault of the manager, he should be removed from the site and cannot work until he tests and the results come back.
 However, depending on the details of the delay and your policy, the employee may need to be paid while waiting for the results.